hahndorf/Test-WebSite/README.md

 So if anybody could run this script before asking a question and providing the information it outputs, that would be very helpful for people answering questions.

-I also realized there are a lot of things this script could test and many ways in which it could break.
+I realized there are a lot of things this script could test and many ways in which it could break.
 So there is still a lot of work to do.
+So consider this a Beta.

-The script can either just display information about the server (-ShowServer) or a web site (-Show) and also run some tests against a single web site.
+The script can either just display information about the server (-ShowServer) or a web site (-ShowSite) but its primary function is to run some tests against a single web site.

 The displayed information should be helpful for troubleshooting.